gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ```

 ### Conclusion
-- In this section you used the xr_command module to collect and display command output from an XR router.
+- In this section you used the xr_command module to collect and display a cli command output from an XR router.
 - Review the section and discuss if you have any questions.

 ### Optional exercise
 > - Do this section if you are ahead of schedule, else skip and come back later.
-> - This lab will be available for you to work for a few days after Cisco Live.
-You have the option of doing this later as well.
 > - Write a playbook, op23-cmd.yml, to meet the below requirements:
 >   - Collect output of route summary from both IOS and XR routers
 >   - Use the modules, ios_command and iosxr_command